-Jibran Ilyas is a Vice President in the Stroz Friedberg Incident Response practice.
+Jibran Ilyas is a Managing Director in the Stroz Friedberg Incident Response practice.
 Mr. Ilyas brings over 10 years of experience in the field of Information Security, with 7 years specializing in the areas of incident response, digital forensics and threat intelligence.
 Today, he continues to contribute to the development of policies and procedures for innovation in incident response methodology and threat intelligence initiatives.
 He serves as one of the firm’s investigative leads for high profile data breaches, and in turn, leverages this knowledge to the benefit of organizations seeking proactive risk assessments.

 Prior to joining Stroz Friedberg, Mr. Ilyas investigated some of the world’s largest breaches in the financial, technology and defense sectors.
 This included working closely with law enforcement agencies to track and ultimately arrest major threat actor groups.
 During his time with Halock Security Labs, he served as the Incident Response and Forensics Team Lead, responsible for managing significant data breaches involving complex Advanced Persistent Threat actors.
 In this role, he also directed Advanced Malware Threat Assessments for principal clients.
 To that end, Mr. Ilyas successfully implemented innovations to the security architecture and internal security operations center, and devised enhanced incident response policies and strategies in order to better combat the challenges of modern day threats.